Benson-Genomics-Lab/TRF/README.md

  - create a `build/` directory
  - place the executable version in the build directory.

-The file will be called `TRF<version>.<operating system>.exe`.
+The file will be called `trf<version>.<operating system>.exe`.
-For example the file on a linux 64 bit operating system for version 4.10.0 will be called `TRF4.10.0.linux64.exe`
+For example the file on a linux 64 bit operating system for version 4.10.0 will be called `trf.10.0.linux64.exe`

 ## Quick Start ##
 The following is a recommended command line to run TRF.
 Parameters are explained further below.
+This assumes the executable has been renamed `trf`.
 ```bash
 trf yourfile.fa 2 5 7 80 10 50 2000
 ```